Akaito/loot-claims/README.md

 - **Q:** Will systems other than dnd5e be supported?

   **A:** Someday, if there's interest!
 I'm aiming to shape this one so it's not hard to support other systems.
 But it's not there yet.
-Just getting it doing the basic thing I want first.
+Just getting it to do the basic thing I want first.

 ## TODO
 - [ ] Currency.  :(